apache/camel-website/content/community/_index.md

 ## Team

 This page lists who we are.
-By all means add yourself to the list - lets sort it in alphabetical order.
-When posting to the mailing lists, use plain text mails.
-Do not use HTML mails.
+By all means add yourself to the list.
+Let's sort it in alphabetical order.

 <p>
 <a class="button dark" href="/community/team/">Read More</a>